astroworId/profile-randomizer/README.md

 Instructions:

-1. Download the file, unzip if necessary.
+1. Download and unzip the file.
 2. Open terminal or equivalent CLI application.
 3. Navigate to the directory.
 4. Type node address.js.